mv-kan/nvim-config/readme.md

 ```
 nvim
 ```
-And then this command in nvim to install all plug stuff
+And then this command in nvim to install all plug stuff (plugin manager for neovim)
 ```
 :PlugInstall
 ```